jpellman/wiki.libjpel.so/Charities.md

 \#format rst

-Charities/organizations that I find worth giving to / supporting in some manner.
+Charities/organizations / open source projects that I find worth giving to / supporting in some manner.

 Science
 =======